bgord/knowledge/README.md

 - Check if there're some uncommited git changes
 - Check if branch is in sync with it's origin
 - Show the commit which introduces given line
+- Update already pushed branch on local and origin

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?